equinor/data-engineering/docs/Background Information & Decision Log.md

 **Will you be aggregating the data, and if so at what level of aggregation / granularity?**

-**If you need to mainitaing a full audit log / historical changes, how will this be done?**
+**Do you need to maintain a full audit log / all historical changes to the data for reproducability, traceability.
+Are there constraints in the source systems that might make this difficult?**

-*Note: when copying data how to make sure multiple updates within the source system between subsequent copies are recorded.*
+[*When and how will this be done (e.g. snapshots, frequency, event based).
+If replicating data consider that multiple source updates between subsequent copies might not be readily available if such history is not supported by the source system.]*

 ### Architecture